dialexa/pleco/packages/pleco-graphql/README.md

 whose user survey ratings is greater than or equal to 80.5 and whose MPG satisifies either highway strictly greater than 30mpg or city greater than or equal to 20mpg, and sorted by userSurveyRating ascending.

+## Known Limitations
+- Implicit AND, eq, and in are not currently supported because GraphQL does not support union input types yet